Boeing to improve 777, studies options for midsized jet

-PHOENIX Boeing Co (BA.N) pledged on Monday to improve the efficiency and seating capacity of its 777 jetliner to shore up production of its most profitable airliner as it switches to a newer model.
+PHOENIX Boeing Co (BA.N) pledged on Monday to improve the efficiency and seating capacity of its 777 to shore up production of its most profitable airliner before it switches to a newer model.

-The 777 "mini-jumbo" is due for an extensive upgrade from 2020 with new engines and wings, but in the meantime Boeing needs to boost sales of the existing version to avoid having to cut production, which would undermine a key source of cash.
+The "mini-jumbo" is getting new engines and wings from 2020, but in the meantime Boeing needs to boost sales of the existing version to avoid having to cut production, which would undermine a key source of cash.

-Randy Tinseth, vice president of marketing at the planemaker division, told financiers that from the third quarter of 2016, the 777 would be delivered with a 2 percent gain in fuel efficiency thanks mainly to an aerodynamic facelift.
+Randy Tinseth, vice president of marketing at the planemaker division, said that from the third quarter of 2016, the 777 would be delivered with a 2 percent gain in fuel efficiency thanks mainly to an aerodynamic facelift.

 Additionally, Boeing will make room for 14 extra seats.